Basis-Theory/terraform-provider-basistheory/docs/resources/reactor_formula.md

 ### Required

 - `code` (String) The code that is executed when the Reactor runs.
-Set to empty string to indicate Reactor Formula as "COMING_SOON"
+Set to empty string to indicate Reactor Formula as `coming_soon`
 - `name` (String) Name of the Reactor Formula
 - `type` (String) Private if the Reactor Formula is isolated to a specific tenant.
 Official if the Reactor Formula is globally available.